gamkedo-la/underground-tactics/narrative/Brainstorming.md

 	- Characters can only take (up to) one movement and one non-movement action per turn
 		- Certain skills/items can generate reactions allowing for extra ability use per turn
 	- Action cost depends on character stats and strength of power/utility of said action
+	- Player characters can exit combat encounters by one character exiting
+	- When a character loses all their HP that character dies permanently
 - Interaction Rules
 	- Combat encounters start when non-hidden PC enters encounter range for hostile NPCs
 	- Neutral/friendly NPCs without urgent dialogue will wait for PC interaction